libscran/scran_blocks/README.md

 ## Averaging vectors

-The `average_vectors::compute()` function will compute the element-wise averages of any number of equi-length arrays.
+The `scran_blocks::average_vectors()` function will compute the element-wise averages of any number of equi-length arrays.
 This is typically used to average statistics across blocks, where each array contains the statistics for a single block over all genes.

 ```cpp